 This company saw the rise of synth legend Dave Smith – the SCI name emanated from the first run of products, which largely focused on sequencer or drum-machine designs, but the groundbreaking SCI synth came in 1978, in the shape of the Prophet-5.

 A five-voice analogue synthesiser which had patch memory allocations, it was the answer to many keyboard player’s dreams; in fact, a friend of mine who was a gigging session muso from that time cites the Prophet-5 as being the only machine that was needed back then, as it pretty much did everything that was required.
-So you could question the decision to make a monophonic version of the Prophet-5, which is the purist and over-simplified description of what the Pro-One represents.
+So you could question the decision to make a monophonic version of the Prophet-5, which is the over-simplified description of what the Pro-One represents.

 Architecture and Mortality